098765d/dualPredictor/README.md

 ## 1. Introduction

-The package enables educators to easily predict student academic outcomes and identify at-risk students.
+The package enables educators to predict student academic outcomes and identify at-risk students easily.
 The following steps outline the process:

 - **Step 1: Grade Prediction Using the Trained Regressor** (Fig 1, Step 1)
   fit the linear model f(x) using the training data, and grade prediction can be generated from the fitted model